roskenet/alchemy/20_poc/petunia/README.md

 A fictional microservice garden OpenID Connect secured with keycloak.
 This project uses typical elements and patterns that you find in an enterprise application.

-Frontends, Backends, Microservices, REST APIs, OpenID Connect, Event Driven Architecture.
+Frontends, Backends, Microservices, REST APIs, OpenID Connect, Event Driven Architecture, Kubernetes deployments.

 felix@roskenet.de